-A SWPPP (Appendix G) was prepared in conjunction with the EM&CP by CHA Consulting, Inc. (CHA) in accordance with the criteria presented in the SPDES General Permit for Construction Activities (GP-0-20-001), the New York State Stormwater Management Design Manual (January 2015), and the New York State Standards and Specifications for Erosion and Sediment Control (July 2016).
-The SWPPP, as a subsection of the EM&CP covers the first phase of a multi-segment Project and applies to the first segments that spans approximately 17 miles including the Putnam Extension (Segment 1 Stations 10000+00 to 10390+00, and Segment 2 Stations 12500+00 to 13040+00).
-Along with the EM&CP, the SWPPP will be updated for each subsequent project phases and Erosion and Sedimentation plans will be developed for future phases as they occur.
+A SWPPP (Appendix G) was prepared in conjunction with this EM&CP in accordance with the criteria presented in the State Pollutant Discharge Elimination System (SPDES) General Permit for Construction Activities (GP-0-20-001), the New York State Stormwater Management Design Manual (January 2015), and the New York State Standards and Specifications for Erosion and Sediment Control (July 2016).
+The SWPPP was prepared to cover Segment 9 (approximately 5.3 miles) of a multi-phase project.
+Along with the EM&CP, the SWPPP and Erosion and Sedimentation Control (ESC) plans will be updated with subsequent project phases as they occur.
 A copy of the SWPPP and SPDES general permit will be available on-site at all times during construction.